Design & Technology: Product Design

 Suggested entrance requirement (if applicable)

-A GCSE in any area of Design and Technology, Design, Art or just an interest in areas such as Engineering, Product Design or Architecture.
+A GCSE in Design and Technology, Engineering or Design, Art or just an interest in areas Product Design or Architecture.